NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

     The first instruction entered the IF stage at 25 ns and completed the pipeline at 75 ns — meaning it took exactly **5 clock cycles** to pass through all 5 stages, as expected.

 Here’s how the pipeline filled:
-**Cycle 1**: Instruction 1 in IF
+- **Cycle 1**: Instruction 1 in IF
-**Cycle 2**: Instruction 1 in ID, Instruction 2 in IF **Cycle 3**: Instruction 1 in EX, Instruction 2 in ID, Instruction 3 in IF And so on — each instruction advances one stage per clock cycle.
+- **Cycle 2**: Instruction 1 in ID, Instruction 2 in IF
+- **Cycle 3**: Instruction 1 in EX, Instruction 2 in ID, Instruction 3 in IF
+- And so on — each instruction advances one stage per clock cycle.

 This confirmed that my pipeline was flowing correctly: no stages were skipped, and instructions advanced in a staggered manner through the pipeline.

-![Register between IF and ID stage](images/IF_ID_reg.png) **Next, How do I know if the decoding stage is doing its job and where to look.**
+![Register between IF and ID stage](images/IF_ID_reg.png) **How did I check if the Decode stage was doing its job, and where did I look?**
     For the first instruction, I looked at 35 ns.
     At that point, you won’t see the decoded value yet — because it takes one full cycle for it to update.
 You’ll see the correct decoded value in the following cycle.